What Happens To Property Owned Before Marriage Within a Divorce?

 - Passage of time – in a lengthy marriage, where either party owned property before getting married, this property may gradually come to be viewed as matrimonial property (Miller v.
 Miller), even if it is not used as the matrimonial home, especially if it is not kept separate (see ‘mingling of property’ below).

-- Mingling of property – where property was bought before marriage, it can end up being mingled with matrimonial property over time (eg if it is used as a family holiday home or income generated from it is used within the marriage).
+- Mingling of property – where a property was bought before marriage, it can end up being mingled with matrimonial property over time (eg if it is used as a family holiday home or income generated from it is used within the marriage).
 The more mingling that occurs (and the greater passage of time), the more likely that property owned before marriage will be added to the matrimonial pot (K v L) for purposes of calculating a divorce settlement.

 What happens to property owned before marriage?